Skateboarding in Sweden brings benefits to MalmöMay 4, 2017

 Not only does the sport’s acceptance and open attitude benefit skateboarders, but it also has brought several social and economic benefits to the city as a whole.

-In this second of a two-part interview, Edén explains those benefits and how other cities can learn a thing or two about working with the skateboarding community.
+In this second of a two-part interview, Edén explains those benefits and how other cities can learn a thing or two about working with the community to support skateboarding in Sweden.